-The Government is consulting on proposals to amend the National Policy Statement for Freshwater Management.
-The proposals include the introduction of a national framework to help regions set freshwater objectives in their regional plans, with national bottom lines for ecosystem and human health.
+The Government is consulting on a proposal to amend the National Policy Statement for Freshwater Management.
+The proposal includes the introduction of a national framework to help regions set freshwater objectives in their regional plans, with national bottom lines for ecosystem and human health.

 By international standards, fresh water in New Zealand is both abundant and clean.
 We have plenty of rain which replenishes our streams, rivers, lakes and groundwater, but it does not always fall where and when we need it.
 While water is a replenishable resource, it is not unlimited.
 Because of the growing demands created by a growing population and land intensification, water quality in New Zealand varies considerably.
 In some areas water shortages can be felt at certain times of the year.